rabbitmq/rabbitmq-website/site/prometheus.md

 ## <a id="3rd-party-plugin" class="anchor" href="#3rd-party-plugin">Using Prometheus with RabbitMQ 3.7</a>

-RabbitMQ versions prior to 3.8 can use a separate plugin, [prometheus_rabbitmq_exporter](https://github.com/deadtrickster/prometheus_rabbitmq_exporter), to expose metrics to Prometheus.
-The plugin uses [RabbitMQ HTTP API](./monitoring.html) internally and requires visualisation to be set up separately.
+RabbitMQ versions prior to 3.8 used a separate plugin, [prometheus_rabbitmq_exporter](https://github.com/deadtrickster/prometheus_rabbitmq_exporter), to expose metrics to Prometheus.